 - Proper Form: The position of your arms along with the tension from the cable make it hard to cheat while performing the movement.

-- Safety: Having the arms stretched out and having constant tension from the cables allows for a more controlled movement, keeping your wrist and elbows safe.
+- Safety: Having the arms stretched out and having constant tension from the cables allows for a more controlled movement, keeping your wrists and elbows safe.

 - Aesthetics: Overhead cable curls help develop beautiful arms, which can translate into a great upper body.